Joel asks, “Is it possible for a person to want/desire to know Christ as his/her Savior and not be among the elect?”

 This definition of faith is too subjective.
-It’s not my believing that makes faith efficacious.
-What makes faith, in the act of justification and relative to assurance, efficacious is the object of faith.
-Christ and his righteousness makes faith what it is: the sole instrument of justification and the sole means of resting in and receiving Christ and his finished work.
+It is not my believing that makes faith efficacious.
+What makes faith efficacious, in the act of justification and relative to assurance, is the object of faith.
+Christ, and his righteousness, makes faith what it is: the sole instrument of justification and the sole means of resting in and receiving Christ and his finished work.
 Thus, there is nothing, relative to justification or assurance, inherent to faith itself that makes it one thing or another.
-It either exists or it doesn’t.
+It either exists or it does not.

 For example, Christ’s work is only appropriated to some and in Reformed circles we say those “some” are the elect.

-We don’t decide for whom Christ died or who is elect a priori.
-We do it after the fact (a posteriori.
+We do not decide for whom Christ died or who is elect a priori.
+We do it after the fact (a posteriori).
 We never ask, “Am I elect?” or “Did Christ die for me?”
 We only ask, “Do I believe?”
-If I believe, it is because I am elect and Christ died for me etc. Never, ever try to guess the secret will and providence and decree of God.
-It is forbidden in Deut 29:29.
+If I believe, it is because I am elect and Christ died for me.
+Never, ever try to guess the secret will and providence and decree of God.
+It is forbidden in Deuteronomy 29:29.

-In the works of the Puritans and others, there is a seemingly constant introspection about whether or not one is truly resting in Christ or is it Christ + something else and that the latter are damned because they are not trusting Christ alone.
+In the works of the Puritans and others, there is a seemingly constant introspection about whether or not one is truly resting in Christ or is it Christ plus something else, and that the latter are damned because they are not trusting Christ alone.

 Yes, but not in the better Reformed writers (whether they were English-speaking or not).
 There were subjectivists on the continent too.
 So what?
 What do we confess as churches?

-Just because we sin doesn’t mean we’re not justified.
+Just because we sin does not mean we are not justified.
 We are simultaneously sinners and justified (simul iustus et peccator).
-We’re not Papists.
-We don’t confess that only the perfectly sanctified can be justified.
+We are not Papists.
+We do not confess that only the perfectly sanctified can be justified.
 Am I a sinner?
 Yes!
 Do I, sola gratia, trust that Christ is my righteousness?
 Yes.

 I, too, have never understood how one can be completely objective.
 I can look at Christ and his work for sinners and believe that he truly died for the elect and yet doubt that I am one of them.
 How do you get from looking at Christ to knowing that you are in Christ?
 It seems like it has to be subjective to some extent.

-Faith isn’t completely objective.
+Faith is not completely objective.
 The ground/basis of our justification and of our assurance is completely objective.
 Faith apprehends that ground: Christ and his righteousness for me.
 Is faith perfect?
 No, but it is sufficient.
-That’s why it’s the sole instrument.
+That is why it is the sole instrument.
 It looks away from self and to Christ.

-Faith doesn’t do it.
-Christ does it and we receive his benefits through faith, as defined in HC 21 and WCF 11 and 14.
+Faith does not do it.
+Christ does it and we receive his benefits through faith, as defined in HC 21, and WCF 11 and 14.

 Great question.
 Here are some of my favorite resources: